-The 2015 census shows that Spanish and Tagalog1 are the only languages meeting the LEP minimum of 1,000 speakers or 5% of the population, whichever is lowest.
-As a result KT will translate vital headers into Spanish and Tagalog, identify critical documents, translate identified critical documents into Spanish and Tagalog or provide graphic-only alternatives, and work toward a more inclusive print translation.
+The 2020 census shows that Spanish and Tagalog11 continue to be the only languages meeting the LEP minimum of 1,000 speakers or 5% of the population, whichever is lowest.
+As a result, KT will translate vital headers into Spanish and Tagalog, identify critical documents, translate identified critical documents into Spanish and Tagalog or provide graphic-only alternatives, and work toward a more inclusive print translation.